 - Rolling Out New LinkedIn Company Pages to All Companies [SLIDESHOW]

-Rob also helps them enhance and protect their reputation, whilst generating increased sales, reduced costs and improved customer acquisition and retention.
+He’ll show you how to enhance and protect your reputation, whilst generating increased sales, reduced costs and improved customer acquisition and retention.

 Recognised as an expert in reputation management, digital and mobile marketing, Rob is a professional speaker both in the U.S. and across Europe.In addition to consultation services, including the “12 step process to achieve Social Proficiency” programme, Rob also coaches, trains and provides implementation services to help business owners, organisational leaders and their teams.